 Cancer modeling

 Cancer epithelial cells cultured in 3D culture systems were reported to be altered in shape and lose their polarity.
-Such features are ordinarily found in cancer progression in an in vivo environments[22].
-Agreeably with other key parameters, cell proliferation, gene/protein expression, and drug-sensitivity of 3D cancer cell models are also more illustrative of in vivo cancer cells compared to those cultured as a monolayer[32].
-Therefore, to obtain more relevant data, several studies have been used 3D cell culture systems as a platform for cancer model.
+Such features are ordinarily found in cancer progression in an in vivo environment[22].
+Cell proliferation, gene/protein expression, and drug sensitivity of 3D cancer cell models are also more illustrative of in vivo cancer cells compared to those cultured as a monolayer[32].
+Therefore, to obtain more relevant data, several studies have used 3D cell culture systems as a cancer model.